 The Audit Committee undertakes an annual assessment of the suitability and independence of the external auditors.
-The Audit Committee meets with the external auditors at least twice a year to discuss their audit plan, audit findings and the Company's financial statements.
+The Audit Committee meets with the external auditors to discuss their audit plan, audit findings and the Company's financial statements.
 At least one of these meetings is held without the presence of the Group Chief Executive Officer and the Management.
 The Audit Committee also meets with the external auditors additionally whenever it deems necessary.